 - A letter of financial support from the person(s) or sponsoring agency funding the time at Saint Louis University

 - A letter from the sponsor's bank verifying that the funds are available and will be so for the duration of study at the University

 - Academic records, in English translation, of students who have undertaken postsecondary studies outside the United States must include the courses taken and/or lectures attended, practical laboratory work, the maximum and minimum grades attainable, the grades earned or the results of all end-of-term examinations, and any honors or degrees received.
 WES and ECE transcripts are accepted.

 Students typically begin the program in the fall semester.
 Students who want to be considered for an assistantship must submit their applications by Jan.
 2. Late applications and applications for the spring semester will be considered if positions are available.

 Faculty committee members examine qualified applicants' materials and make recommendations.

 Scholarships, Assistantships and Financial Aid

-- Graduates will be able to assess relevant literature or scholarly contributions in the Earth & Atmospheric Sciences.
+- Graduates will be able to assess relevant literature or scholarly contributions in the Earth and Atmospheric Sciences.

-- Graduates will be able to apply the major practices, theories, or research methodologies in the Earth & Atmospheric Sciences.
+- Graduates will be able to apply the major practices, theories, or research methodologies in the Earth and Atmospheric Sciences.

-- Graduates will be able to apply knowledge from the Earth & Atmospheric Sciences to address problems in broader contexts.
+- Graduates will be able to apply knowledge from the Earth and Atmospheric Sciences to address problems in broader contexts.